Skip to main content

 Our strategy is meaningless without an overview of what will not be focused on.
 For GDS, we will not be explicitly focusing on:

-• government digital and technology strategy and policy, DDaT capability or spend controls: these important missions have moved out of GDS and into the newly-formed CDDO (though we will continue working closely with our CDDO colleagues)
+• government digital and technology strategy and policy, Government Digital and Data (formerly DDAT) capability or spend controls: these important missions have moved out of GDS and into the newly-formed CDDO (though we will continue working closely with our CDDO colleagues)

 • running another big exemplar programme for individual transactional services: most departments and agencies are more than capable of doing these themselves with the right funding and support